 The quick formula is: Max Bid X Quality Score = Ad Rank = Search Position.

 It’s also important to note that, in general, the higher your Quality Score the lower your cost-per-click (CPC).
-So you can actually save money by making your search ads as creative, targeted and relevant as possible.
+So you can actually decrease your ad spend by making your search ads as creative, targeted and relevant as possible.

 You can actually save money by making your search ads as creative, targeted and relevant as possible.